coconnell1/NBAFanDuelProjections/README.md

 # NBAFanDuelProjections
-Machine Learning to predict daily fantasy sports NBA scores
+Machine Learning to predict player scores of NBA players